MicrosoftDocs/microsoft-365-docs/microsoft-365/whiteboard/enable-whiteboard-access-organizations.md

 If you have external sharing enabled for OneDrive for Business, no further action is required.

 If you restrict external sharing for OneDrive for Business, you can keep it restricted and just enable a new setting in order for external and shared device accounts to work.
-To do so, following these steps:
+To do so, follow these steps:

 1. Using PowerShell, connect to your tenant and ensure the SharePoint Online module is updated by running the following command: